 The B cells are part of the memory of the immune system.
-The next time the same germ tries to invade, the B cells that make the right antibody are ready for it.
+The next time the same germ tries to invade the B cells that make the right antibody are ready for it.
 They are able to make their antibody very quickly.

 How antibodies work

-Antibodies have two ends.
+Antibodies have 2 ends.
 One end sticks to proteins on the outside of white blood cells.
 The other end sticks to the germ or damaged cell and helps to kill it.
 The end of the antibody that sticks to the white blood cell is always the same.
-So it is called the constant end.
+Scientists call this the constant end.

 Cancer cells are not normal cells.
 So some antibodies with variable ends recognise cancer cells and stick to them.